 QROPS Argentina Pension Transfer for British Expats in Argentina

-Even Argentians who have worked in the UK can avoid 55% tax upon death whilst drawing benefits and UK income taxes on any existing private pensions they have from working in the UK.
+Even Argentians who have worked in the UK can avoid up to 45% tax upon death whilst drawing benefits and avoid up to 45% UK income taxes on any existing private pensions they hold from working in the UK.

-Retire in Argentina.
-Benefits of a QROPS Argentina pension transfer for British expats:
+Retire in Argentina: Benefits of a QROPS Argentina pension transfer for British expats in Argentina and residents in Argentina.

 • Avoid UK income tax